Skip to main content

 • graphics

 The graphics of the game are characterized by a retro pixel art style that resonates well with fans of classic point-and-click adventures, effectively capturing the atmosphere of the 1920s.
-While some players appreciate the charming aesthetic and detailed backdrops, others find the graphics to be basic and occasionally lacking in detail, with some technical issues reported.
-Overall, the visuals are generally considered adequate for the genre, complemented by strong voice acting and a fitting musical score.
+While some players appreciate the charming aesthetic and detailed backdrops, others criticize the low resolution and occasional lack of detail in backgrounds.
+Overall, the visuals are seen as adequate for the genre, complemented by strong voice acting and a fitting musical score, though technical issues like glitches have been noted.

 • “The art style is just gorgeous, and the music makes you lose yourself in the 1920s setting.”